 As many would assume, ingesting these bugs is mostly harmless, but it’s still good to hear it from a certified specialist!
 Now, more importantly, let’s look at the ways we can put a stop to them getting into our food in the first place.

 How to Stop Pests Infesting Your Food

-Purchasing small quantities of dried food which logically would be eaten in a short period of time.
-This is quit an obvious statement, but if you leave food to go off, or stale, this becomes the perfect settlement for unwanted pests.
+Purchasing small quantities of dried food which would be eaten in a short period of time.
+This is quite an obvious statement, but if you leave food to go off, or stale, this becomes the perfect settlement for unwanted pests.

 Be clean!
 Ensure that the area where you’ve just made your food is cleaned as soon as possible.
 Flies and other common scavenger pests are prone to flocking to food remains.

 Keep your food storage areas clean and secure.
-Pests have a funny way of getting into places where they’re not supposed to.
-Ensuring all your food is safely locked away and there are no gaps or fissures they can infiltrate will definitely help secure your foods.
+Pests have a funny way of getting into places they’re not supposed to.
+Ensuring all your food is safely locked away, and there are no gaps or fissures they can infiltrate, will definitely help secure your foods.